IATI/iati-account-docs/docs/manage_organisation_users.rst

 Manage your organisation's users
 ==================================

-To view the users associated with your organisation, go to your organisation's page and select "View/Edit Users" from the right-hand menu:
+To view who's associated with your organisation, go to your organisation's page in IATI Account and select "View/Edit Users" from the right-hand menu:

 .. figure:: images/view_edit_users_selection.png
     :width: 100 %
     :align: center
     :alt: The "View/Edit Users" menu option on your organisation page will show the table of users

-A list of users will be displayed in a table at the bottom of your organisation's page in IATI Account:
+A list of users will be displayed in a table at the bottom of your organisation's page:

 .. figure:: images/view_org_users.png
     :width: 100 %